 This is the core part of the LMS (learning management system).
 In this section, all the course materials are available for the users.

-Each lesson starts with a vocabulary drill and covers writing, reading, speaking, spelling exercises through different activities.
+Each lesson starts with a vocabulary drill and covers writing, reading, speaking, and spelling exercises through different activities.

-For example, match the following, fill in the blanks, identify words, gap filling, easy audio listening tasks, word puzzles, to name a few.
+For example, match the following, fill in the blanks, identify words, gap filling, easy audio listening tasks, and word puzzles, to name a few.

 The flashcards have example sentences, audio clips in your native tongue, and meaning in your target language.
 This makes users more comfortable with the language.

-Once you cover the beginner’s content, you can use conversational lessons to improve your listening skills through good quality audio.
+Once you cover the beginner’s content, you can use conversational lessons to improve your listening skills through good-quality audio.

 The realistic and natural simulated conversation practice is one of the most exciting features of Busuu’s exercises.

-This feature is so lifelike that one may feel conversed about his daily chores.
+This feature is so lifelike that one may feel conversed about daily chores.
 Quizzes are also available to assess your understanding.